 A D.C. appellate court recently ruled against a lower court’s order denying the exclusion and the DPA.
 It held that courts cannot deny motions for exclusion of time in connection with a DPA based on concerns about the propriety of the DPA or lack of indictment against certain individuals.
 In other words, courts cannot question the Executive branch’s discretion in initiating and dismissing criminal charges.

-In the District of Columbia, the experienced attorneys at Lotze Mosley, LLP help clients raise strategic criminal defenses in a wide range of cases such as violent crimes, white collar crimes, fraud, gun crimes, and DUI cases.
+At Lotze Mosley, LLP, our District of Columbia criminal defense attorneys help clients raise strategic criminal defenses in a wide range of cases such as violent crimes, white-collar crimes, fraud, gun crimes, and DUI cases.
 Learn more about how we can help you.
 Call us today at (202) 393-0535.